 Higher education requires instructional design skills and experience to support faculty.
-K12 is following this trend and industry has long been at the forefront of integrating designed educational experiences into their training systems.
+K12 is following this trend and the industry has long been at the forefront of integrating designed educational experiences into their training systems.
 Our stackable programs can help meet your learning design needs whether your are looking to add an endorsement to your teaching license, simply want to earn a certificate or are intersted in exploring computer education and technology at the Master's level.

 The Master's in Curriculum and Instruction is designed for teachers and educators who have a teaching license or certificate in any content area or at any age/grade-band level.
 Teachers entering the C&I Master’s program at Ohio University can advance their knowledge, skills, and dispositions in instruction, curriculum design, and evaluation.

 The 100% online cohort master's curriculum prepares administrators in Higher Education.
 It offers meaningful knowledge and skills through an online delivery format.
 The schedule enables employed individuals to take courses at the times and locations that are most convenient for them.
 Please note: This program will begin accepting new students for fall semester 2021.

 The faculty within this advanced master's program work to help licensed teachers further their knowledge and understanding of language and reading development, teach reading across grades K–12, administer reading assessments and make data-driven decisions, work with other teachers and specialists to design appropriate reading instruction to meet the needs of all students, and develop and conduct original research to further their own learning.

 The focus of the Special Education program at Ohio University centers on the delivery of quality services within limited resource environments.
 There are three different majors available in special education that lead to a Master's Degree in Education with eligibility for Ohio teacher licensure as an Intervention Specialist.
 Just looking for an endorsement to add to your license, then check out the PKSN program which will help you acquire advanced knowledge and skills to enhance the early educational opportunities for preschool children with special needs.